Updated: Jun 6

 Create digital portfolio headers

-Instead of just thinking, oh, that's just for Google classroom, you can use it for your digital portfolio, making some really cool visuals for your projects.
+Instead of just thinking, that's just for Google classroom.
+You can use it for your digital portfolio, making some excellent visuals for your projects.

 Canva for worksheets